-Although national government rhetoric highlights commitment to SDGs both at home and around the world, there is currently little or no guidance being passed down on how this will be achieved in practice.
+Although Government rhetoric highlights commitment to SDGs both at home and around the world, there is currently little or no guidance being passed down on how this will be achieved in practice.

-The city is preparing to hold workshops during 2018 to map priorities, commonalities and next steps.
+The city is preparing to hold workshops to map priorities, commonalities and next steps.